cainebenoy/cainebenoy/README.md

 # 💫 About Me:
 I'm a college student doing Bachelors of Computer applications.
-I like coding and debigging programs and doing different projects.
+I like coding and debugging programs and doing different projects.
 I like exploring new coding languages and new fields in the tech world.

 ## 🌐 Socials: